k3z/Nuxt3-tailwindcss-components-design-system/README.md

 ### Class Variance Authority

-CSS-in-TS librariy for the atomic css age.
+CSS-in-TS library for the atomic css age.
 A tool for building type-safe UI components; taking away all the worries of class names and StyleSheet composition.
 Documentation https://cva.style/docs

 ### Icons